What foods should you have during Iftar?

 Avoid having starters at Iftar especially if based around fried snacks such as samosas.
 If you have starters, keep them based around salads, fruits, lentils or soups as this will allow you to eat your main healthy meal of the day.

 Avoid deep-fried foods, foods that contain refined carbohydrates such as white bread, pastries, biscuits and baklavas.

-Avoid fatty foods such as processed meats, such as burgers, fried chicken and chips.
+Avoid fatty foods such as processed meats, burgers, fried chicken and chips.
 Limit sugary foods at Iftar.
-Only eat small amounts of foods like Baklava, Khunafa cakes.
+Only eat small amounts of foods like Baklava and Khunafa cakes.

 Reduce intake of salt and salted food, such as dressing, sauces, salted nuts and crisps.
 Dehydration is a risk due to limited fluid intake during the day, and high salt foods can further increase this risk.

 Drink plenty of water at Suhoor and Iftar.
 It is recommended that you drink at least 8 cups of water between Iftar and Suhoor so that your body may adjust fluid levels in time for the next day.